-At Hampshire, "Special Projects" are robust supervised or mentored learning experiences that students have at or away from Hampshire with organizations (such as schools, labs companies, or nonprofit organizations) or with community groups.
+At Hampshire, "Special Projects" are robust supervised or mentored learning experiences that students can pursue at or away from Hampshire with organizations (such as schools, labs, companies, or nonprofit organizations) or with community groups.
 Special Projects can be essential to a student’s education and should result in substantial learning.
 Special Projects may be paid or unpaid.
-They can be internships, practica, or other independent projects that are evaluated by a qualified supervisor at the organization or community group (approved by the student’s advisor).
+They can be internships, practicums, or other independent projects approved by the student’s advisor that are evaluated by a site supervisor at the organization or community group hosting the activity.
 Special Projects can take place at any time of the calendar year and can be initiated at any time after a student enrolls at Hampshire up until the add/drop deadline in the final semester of Division III.
 They must engage a student in learning for 180 hours or more.

-Once the Special Project has been completed, they are asked to write their evaluation on TheHub as soon as possible after that, ideally within 30 days or at the end of the current semester.
+Once the Special Project has been completed, advisors are asked to write their evaluation on TheHub as soon as possible, ideally within 30 days or by the semesters end.
 In Division III, the deadlines for Advanced Educational Activities apply.